-❖ Constant Air Temperature, emissivity with Brutsaert eq. (user input) ❖ Constant Air Temperature, emissivity with Idso/Jackson eq. (no user input) √ Map of Air Temperature (external file) Constant Air Temperature for the Scene Air temperature [Celsius] T = $120.0$ ===> air emissivity (Idso eq.) = $120.0$ 1 Anniemissivity (0 - 1) = [0.81] (chapter T of Tatoor_value_adding.pdfT) Coregistered Map of Air Temperature [Celsius] dessage: I DONE
+◆ Constant Air Temperature, emissivity with Brutsaert eq. (user input) Air Temperature, emissivity with Idso/Jackson eq. (no user input) r Temperature (external file) Constant Air Temperature for the Scene Air tempera ture [Celsius] T = 120.0 ===> air emissivity (Idso eq.) = 0.81 Air emissiv ity (0 - 1) = [0.81] (chapter S of Tathor_value_adding.pdfT) Coregister ed Map of Air Temperature [Celsius] lessage: [ 130 DONE

-Figure 5.55: Value added panel for a flat terrain.
+Figure 4.49: Value added panel for a flat terrain.

-Figure 5.56: Value added panel for a rugged terrain.
+Figure 4.50: Value added panel for a rugged terrain.

-Figure 5.57: LAI / FPAR panel
+Figure 4.51: LAI / FPAR panel

-Figure 5.58: Job status window.
+Figure 4.52: Job status window.

-5.4.13 Start ATCOR Process (Batch / Tiled)
+4.4.14 Start ATCOR Process (Batch / Tiled)

-This is a way to start a tiled or batch process of ATCOR from within the ATCOR GUI (instead of starting the process from console).
+This is a way to start a batch process of ATCOR from within the ATCOR GUI (instead of the standard batch-based process 'atcor_tile' or any other 'batch' end-to-end process).

-The process requires that an \.inn file has been created before by going through the atcor GUI or by editing a respective ASCII file manually or by using the routine write\atcor\inn\file.pro provided in the directory docu of the ATCOR installation.
+Using this panel, one may start an end-to-end process for the supported sensor systems or start a spearate atcor process.
+The latter requires that an .inn file has been created before by going through the atcor GUI or by editing a respective ASCII file manually or by using the routine write_atcor_inn_file.pro provided in the directory docu of the ATCOR installation.

-The below parameters are to be entered for processing:
+Inputs The below parameters are to be entered for processing: